emiliojuni0r/emiliojuni0r/README.md

 </p>

 ## 📁 Projects
-- **[Ascendre](https://github.com/emiliojuni0r/project-uas-ppw1)** - A small e-commerce platform created as a final project for the Web Programming Practicum class.
+- **[Ascendre](https://github.com/emiliojuni0r/project-uas-ppw1)** - A small and basic e-commerce platform created as a final project for the Web Programming Practicum class.
 Built with PHP, HTML, JavaScript, CSS, and Bootstrap.
 -
 -